BeteixZ/site/src/about.md

 ---
 layout: layouts/base.njk
 title: About Me
-description: "Math PhD, music nerd, and astronomy enthusiast - Learn more about Bindow"
+description: "Music nerd, and astronomy enthusiast - Learn more about Bindow"
 ---

 # About Me